AeroLeads people directory · profile

 + Senior Editor, International Foundation for Electoral Systems (IFES), Washington, DC (1995-2000).
 Responsible for institution’s web and print-based resources: + Administration and Cost of Elections Encyclopedia (www.aceproject.org): Established and managed a global web-based project aimed at facilitating better performance of public employees involved in administering elections.+ CNN/IFES Election Watch: Established and managed on-air and web-based project aimed at fostering public awareness of scheduled elections.
 In partnership with CNN, aired forty-five second vignettes five-times daily on CNN-International+ ElectionGuide.org: Established and managed election data collection project designed for provide information on elections+ Elections Today: As editor, with staff of three, oversaw content development, assignments and production, and successfully attracted advertisers.

-Michael Boda, D.Phil., Ph.D.
-Skills
+Michael Boda, D.Phil., Ph.D. education

-Frequently Asked Questions about Michael Boda, D.Phil., Ph.D.
+Frequently asked questions about Michael Boda, D.Phil., Ph.D.

 What company does Michael Boda, D.Phil., Ph.D. work for?

-Michael Boda, D.Phil., Ph.D. works for Elections Saskatchewan
+Michael Boda, D.Phil., Ph.D. works for Elections Saskatchewan.

 What schools did Michael Boda, D.Phil., Ph.D. attend?